eswat2/react-lift-state/README.md

 # react-lift-state

 I wrote this on CodeSandbox after reading Robin's article.
-Making it available as a GitHub repo...
+Making it available as a GitHub repo & deployment...

 - [Robin Wieruch][rw-about]
 - [article][rw-article] - React Lift State Up & Down
 - [codesandbox][code-sandbox]
-- [github page][github-page]
+- [github page][github-page] - deployed

 How do i use this?